 Rotator Cuff Injury & Tendinopathy

-Partial and full-thickness tears of the four rotator cuff muscles, tendinopathy, calcific tendinitis, and supraspinatus syndrome.
-The most common cause of shoulder pain in adults — physiotherapy is first-line treatment, avoiding surgery in approximately 70% of cases.
+Partial and full-thickness tears of the four rotator cuff muscles, tendinopathy, and calcific tendinitis.
+Physiotherapy is first-line treatment, avoiding surgery in approximately 70% of cases.

-Progressive inflammatory fibrosis of the glenohumeral capsule causing global restriction of all shoulder movements.
+Progressive inflammatory fibrosis of the glenohumeral capsule causing global restriction.
 Occurs in three phases: freezing, frozen, and thawing.
-Affects 2–5% of the population.
-Physiotherapy across all phases dramatically accelerates recovery.
+Affects 2β5% of the population.

 Adhesive Capsulitis3 Phases

-Inflammation of the subacromial or subdeltoid bursa causing sharp pain when raising the arm between 60–120°.
-Often coexists with rotator cuff pathology.
-Responds well to physiotherapy, therapeutic ultrasound, laser therapy, and structured load management.
+Inflammation of the subacromial or subdeltoid bursa causing sharp pain when raising the arm between 60β120Β°.
+Responds well to physiotherapy, therapeutic ultrasound, and laser therapy.

 SubacromialSubdeltoid